 Over the past 30 years, the Toronto Jazz Festival has been going strong in the city and takes place around the last ten days of June and early July.
-(The 2018 festival will take place June 22 to July 1.)
 Throughout its run, it has showcased more than 3,200 free public events, hosted more than 30,000 artists, and has attracted 11 million people to come and enjoy the music.
 What started as a small celebration of jazz music now attracts upwards of 500,000 fans annually, all eager to watch more than 1,500 musicians take the stage in venues large and small all across the city.

 Locations and Venues

-For the 2018 Jazz Festival, the following venues in Yorkville will be used for free programming:
+In 2019, the following venues in Yorkville were used for free programming:

 - Church of The Redeemer